SeisComP3/seiscomp3/doc/base/installation.rst

      user@host:~$ tar xzf seiscomp3-jakarta-[version]-doc.tar.gz

-Now everything is installed and the system can be configured.
-The :ref:`next chapter<getting-started>` chapter explains the first steps.
+Unpacking these file creates the :ref:`SeisComP3 directory structure<directory_structure>`.

 Install dependencies
 --------------------

 SeisComP3 depends on a number of additional packages shipped with each Linux distribution.
-The following table gives an overview:
+The following table gives an overview (the names of packages, files or commands may differ slightly for other Linux systems):

 :program:`Packages`